Umer8008/Weather-and-news-Agent/execution_plan.md

         │
         ▼
  _build_prompt(city, query_type)
-   ├─ "Weather" → "What is the current weather in Karachi?"
+   ├─ "Weather" → "What is the current weather in Lahore?"
-   ├─ "News"    → "What is the latest news in Karachi?"
+   ├─ "News"    → "What is the latest news in Lahore?"
-   └─ "Agent"   → "Give me information about Karachi — either weather or news."
+   └─ "Agent"   → "Give me information about Lahore — either weather or news."
 ```

 ---